v1.3.0.0

 ◆ home()

-String home ( )
+string home ( )

 Returns the absolute path of the user's home directory.
 (Under Windows this function will return the directory of the current user's profile, eg C:/Users/Username) Under non-Windows operating systems the HOME environment variable is used if it exists, otherwise the path returned by the rootPath().